tildebyte/ChucK-plugin-for-ST3/README.md

 ChucK home page
 http://chuck.cs.princeton.edu

-## Usage

-- Installation
+## Installation

  - Open Sublime Text 3.
  - Go to Preferences/Browse Packages.
  - Unpack the archive into the Packagers folder which should appear.
  - Change ChucK path in ChucK.sublime-settings.
  - Restart Sublime Text 3.

-- Usage
+## Usage

-    - Currently to get sounds out of SublimeText3 and the ChucK addon we've set up a simple build script.
-The script is found in the build menu, and if you have your build settings configured to automatic then all you have to do is
+ - Currently to get sounds out of SublimeText3 + ChucK we've set up a simple build script, located in the build menu.
+If you have your build settings configured to automatic then all you have to do is
     - start a new file, save it with a `.ck` extension
     - write out your chuck code, notice the beautiful syntax highlighting, completions and hints.
     - hit the shortcut for build (cmd+B, or ctrl+B by default).
+    - to stop chuck, end the build command ( insert short here )
-    - If you don't have build settings set to automatic then you must pick ChucK from the build-scripts manually.
+- If you don't have build settings set to automatic then you must pick ChucK from the build-scripts manually, before running build on your code.

 ## Features
-- Run the current ChucK program in ChucK, with the output going to an ST terminal window.
-This runs from the Tools menu using the Build command (initial Build command by Sharov Anton).
+- ChucK Build command (initial Build command by Sharov Anton).
   - Goto error (bound to F4).
 - Syntax definition/coloring (Nathan Leiby).
 - Completions (quaestor, zeffii).
 - Snippets (quaestor).
-- "Doc Search": searches the ChucK online help for a currently selected word. it takes:
+- `chuck_doc_search.py` ("Doc Search"): searches the ChucK online help for a currently selected word. it takes:
   - Any `Ugen` _name_
-  - the following terms (_search terms_ are not case sensitive):
+  - Any of the following terms (not case sensitive):
     - `arrays, std, math, machine, help, class, types, and vm`
     - dot methods for `Std` and `Math` will also work, try doc search: `Math.max` or `Std.mtof`.
-- iternotate.py, when invoked, will rewrite a shorthand iteration notation into a full `for-loop`:
+- `iternotate.py` ("never write a for-loop again"), when invoked, will rewrite a shorthand iteration notation into a full `for-loop`:
   - `i..n` (where `n` is a number, and `i` your chosen iteration variable _name_)
   - `i..some_array`
-  - see the iternotate.py file for more info, if you don't like writing out for-loops do this sooner than later.
+  - see the `iternotate.py` file for more info, if you don't like writing out for-loops do this sooner than later.
 - In Tools, there will be a new ChucK sub menu which allows you to:
   - TODO: Start and stop ChucK.
   - TODO: Stop all sounds.
+  - TODO: Write to disk.
+  - TODO: add / replace / remove shreds.

 ## Notes
-- The default keybinds for _Doc Search_ and _iternotate_ conflict with fold/unfold.
+- The default keybinds for `chuck_doc_search` and `iternotate` conflict with fold/unfold.

 ## Known bugs
 Probably many